 public DataSource dataSource() {

-// Your custom DataSource — Spring Boot's auto-config steps back
+// Your custom DataSource — Spring Boot's auto-config backs off

 HikariDataSource ds = new HikariDataSource();